Calculated based on number of publications stored in Pure and citations from Scopus

 Research Biography

 Dr Rob Manwaring is an Associate Professor in the College of Business, Law and Government.
 Rob's research interests are mostly in the area of political parties, and centre-left politics.
-In 2021, his book 'The Politics of Social Democracy' was published with Routledge, which examined the changing ideological and policy profile of the mainstream centre-left parties.
+His book 'The Politics of Social Democracy' (2021) was published with Routledge, which examines the changing ideological and policy profile of the mainstream centre-left parties.

 Rob is an active media commentar on political issues, including both Australian national and state politics, and also British and European politics.
 Rob has significant media and public engagement which includes the ABC, BBC, CNN, and articles in the Washington Post, New York Times, The Australian Financial Review and the Guardian.
 Rob is also a regular contributor to The Conversation.